cyphercrescent/sepalsolver-doc/docs/source/Math.rst

           RowVec Arrayfun(Func<double, double, double> fun, RowVec X, RowVec Y) Matrix Arrayfun(Func<double, double> fun, Matrix X)
           Matrix Arrayfun(Func<double, double, double> fun, Matrix X, Matrix Y)
-   Param:
+   Parameters:
+       fun:
-      | fun:  A unary function that defines how each element should be transformed.
+           A unary function that defines how each element should be transformed.
+       X:
-      | X:  The input column vector or row vector or matrix whose elements will be transformed.
+         The input column vector or row vector or matrix whose elements will be transformed.
+       Y:
-      | Y:  The second column vector or row vector or matrix of input values.
+         The second column vector or row vector or matrix of input values.
    Returns:
        A new array or matrix with each element equal to function of inputed values where variable x is the corresponding element in variable X.
    Example: